uwcartlab/webmapping/Chapter06/readme.md

 SVG uses XML markup, making it relatively human-readable and easy to integrate with HTML.
 Microsoft initially had its own Vector Markup Language (VML), and Internet Explorer was the last major browser to adopt SVG support.
 Accordingly, IE 8 and below do not support SVG, the primary reason most boilerplate websites check for this browser.
 Fortunately, there are increasingly fewer users of these older browser versions, so we will not be concerned with this problem in this workbook.

-The [SVG standard](https://www.w3.org/TR/SVG11/) describes the [elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) avaimaple as part of an SVG drawing.
+The [SVG standard](https://www.w3.org/TR/SVG11/) describes the [elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element) and [attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute) available as part of an SVG drawing.
 Every SVG graphic begins with the tag `<svg>`, within which every other SVG element is nested.

 ### II.
 Importing SVG from Adobe Illustrator

 SVG provides a link between vector artwork software such as Adobe Illustrator and web graphics.
 Illustrator can save graphics as SVG, which then can be added to a webpage.
 Although SVG circles are quite simple to code from scratch, we start with Illustrator in this lesson to demonstrate how the SVG export works.
 This method can be applied to more complex graphics as well.

 Let's start with a simple 180-pixel diameter circle drawn with the Ellipse Tool in Illustrator (Figure 3.1).